drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 A model was formulated to evaluate the spectral splitting CPV/T system.
 The model analysis was performed by applying energy balance equations for the concentrator, spectral filtering, PV module layers, and the heat exchangers.
-Then it is possible to predict the temperature, the electrical and thermal powers, and the electrical and thermal efficiencies of the CPV/T. The amount of solar radiations intercepting the PV module\'s surface is a function of the geometric concentration ratio *CR,* the intensity *I* of the direct normal irradiation and optical efficiency of the Fresnel lens, and the transmittance of the nanofluid flowing and the surface area * *of PV module.
+With these, it was possible to predict the temperature, the electrical and thermal powers, and the electrical and thermal efficiencies of the CPV/T. The amount of solar radiation reaching the PV module\'s surface is a function of the geometric concentration ratio *CR,* the intensity *I* of the direct normal irradiation and optical efficiency of the Fresnel lens, the transmittance of the nanofluid flow and the surface area * *of the PV module.

 ###  Assumptions to simplify the CPV/T model system in this study are:

-1)  One dimensional uniform temperature distribution of the system is applied due to the small area of protective aluminum frame attached to the Fresnel lens, the filtering tube channel and the PV module [21](#_ENREF_21)[22](#_ENREF_22)\[, \].
+1)  One dimensional uniform temperature distribution of the system is assumed due to the small area of the protective aluminum frame attached to the Fresnel lens, the filtering tube channel and the PV module [21](#_ENREF_21)[22](#_ENREF_22)\[, \].